A Design-Based Perspective on Synthetic Control Methods: SETUP

 There are three restrictions captured in this set.
 First, the weight for the treated unit is equal to one.
 Second, the weight for unit $j$ for the prediction of the causal effect for unit $i$ is nonpositive:

 The third restriction requires that the weights for all units in the prediction for the causal effect for unit $i$ in period $t$ sum to zero.
 Because the weight for unit $i$ in this prediction is restricted to be equal to one, this means that the weights for the control units sum to minus one.

-We consider four estimators in this class, characterized by four sets of possible weights $\calm\subset\calm_0$, described in Section 3.3.3.
+We consider four estimators in this class, characterized by four sets of possible weights $\calm\subset\calm_0$, described in Section 2.3.3.